thanhn062/Autohotkey/AHK Voice Command/readme.md

 ![alt text](setup2.png)

 Here are the list of commands already made, you just need to push a note with proper syntax.
 You can make your own command too !
+Just add more commands into the existing script and you can basically use your voice to do ANYTHING on your PC

 # List of Commands:
 * shutdown